 The cost of insuring Asia-Pacific corporate and sovereign bonds from non-payment decreased, according to traders of credit-default swaps.

-The Markit iTraxx Asia index of 40 investment-grade borrowers outside Japan slid 3 basis points to 161.5 basis points as of 8:42 a.m. in Hong Kong, according to Royal Bank of Scotland Group Plc.
-The gauge is set for its lowest close since July 4, according to data provider CMA.
+The Markit iTraxx Asia index of 40 investment-grade borrowers outside Japan fell 5 basis points to 161.5 basis points as of 8:37 a.m. in Hong Kong, Royal Bank of Scotland Group Plc prices show.
+The index is on course to close at its lowest level since April 5, according to data provider CMA.

-The Markit iTraxx Australia index fell 2 basis points to 174.5 as of 10:36 a.m. in Sydney, Australia & New Zealand Banking Group Ltd. prices show.
-The index is headed for its lowest close since July 11, according to CMA, which is owned by McGraw-Hill Cos. and compiles prices quoted by dealers in the privately negotiated market.
+The Markit iTraxx Australia index dropped 7.5 basis points to 153.5 as of 10:08 a.m. in Sydney, Westpac Banking Corp.
+(WBC) prices show.
+The gauge is on track for its biggest one-day decline since Jan.
+19 and has traded between 182.8 and 128.2 this year, according to CMA, which is owned by CME Group Inc. and compiles prices quoted by dealers in the privately negotiated market.

 The swap contracts pay the buyer face value in exchange for the underlying securities if a borrower fails to meet its debt agreements.
 A basis point is 0.01 percentage point.

 To contact the reporter on this story: Taejin Park in Seoul at email@example.com

 To contact the editor responsible for this story: Shelley Smith at firstname.lastname@example.org